CapnBry/HeaterMeter/README.txt

 Web-only URLs
 / - The index status page.
 Some other supporting files are also used by this URL that are not included in this document.
 /json - JSON status object.
-/csv - CSV-formated status object
+/csv - CSV-formated status line

 == CSV Format ==
 SetPoint,Pit,PitMovAvg,Food1,FoodMovAvg,Food2,Food2MovAvg,Ambient,AmbientMovAvg,Fan,FanMovAvg,LidOpenCountdown